-Lateral squats are the same basic squat but after you stand up, side step to the left, and then squat.
-Return to center, side step to the right, and squat.
+Lateral squats are the same basic squat, but after you stand up, sidestep to the left and then squat again.
+Return to center, sidestep to the right, and squat.
 Be mindful of your leg, knee, and foot alignment.
-Make sure your keep your knees and toes tracking in the same direction.
+Make sure you keep your knees and toes tracking in the same direction.

 It’s important to start slowly with any exercise routine that’s new to you.
 Allow your body to build up the appropriate strength and endurance before you add additional weight and reps.

 We all get excited about starting a new program, and sometimes it’s hard not to go “all-out” when we want immediate results.
 Be patient and work your way up.